filimo/ReaderTranslator/README.md

 If you want to run the project on macOS I recommend to use 'ReaderTranslatorMac' target.
 I keep to support Catalyst version for macOS but nowadays it has some unfixed issues noted above.

-## Comming features in 1.4
+## Comming features in 1.5
-Translate selected text from any apps shortcuts.
+New features are being moderated)

 ## Status
 While I am waiting for the commercial **SwiftUI** projects I decided to dedicate my free time to build this open-source project.